Coolnesss/MultipleMatching/README.md

 If the hash values indicate a match, it is checked with brute force to make sure it was not a collision.

 ## Testing
 Both algorithms are compared with the brute force search, and verified that the results are exactly the same. `test.cpp` is responsible for this.
+To run the current tests, you need files "english.200MB" from http://pizzachili.dcc.uchile.cl/texts/nlang/

 ## Experiments
 Performance is checked by running the algorithms with big inputs.
 Testing also includes using `fprofile-generate` to make profiling data with a certain dataset, and then using `fprofile-use` to compile the program with the profiling data included for optimization.
 A ruby script handles testing.